ilanman/Rpres_ML_2/index.md

 - So $h_{\theta}(x) = \frac{1}{1+e^{-\theta x^{T}}}$
 - What is the cost function?
-- Why can't we use the same cost function as before?
+- Why can't we use the same cost function as for the linear hypothesis?
-  - logistic residuals are Binomially distributed - not NORMAL
+  - logistic residuals are Binomially distributed - not Normal
   - the regression function is not linear in X

 ----